Syncretism

 of premodern religious, philosophical, and cosmological systems.

-study of Pico to developments in premodern Chinese, Indian, and other
+of Pico to developments in premodern Chinese, Indian, and other non-Western

-non-Western traditions, which were driven by syncretic processes similar
+traditions, which were driven by syncretic processes similar to those

 My main collaborators in my cross-cultural studies are Michael